Homogeneous spaces in tensor categories: Existence of affine quotients

 given by the module action of $A$ on $M$.
 Since $(-)^{tw}$ is an equivalence of categories between right and left $H$-comodules, $A^{tw}$ will be a coflat left comodule, so that $M\mapsto M\square_{H} A^{tw}$ is exact by assumption.
-From this a commutative diagram shows that we obtain that $(-)^{\HH}$ will also preserve epimorphisms.
+From this a commutative diagram shows that $(-)^{\HH}$ will also preserve epimorphisms.

 $(2)\Rightarrow(1)$ For any right $H$-comodule $V$ we have that $V\mapsto (V\otimes A)^{\HH}$ is exact.
 However by Lemma \ref{lemma twist comodules}, $(V\otimes A)^{\HH}\cong V\square_{H}A^{tw}$, so this implies that $A^{tw}$ is coflat, which is equivalent to $A$ being coflat. \end{proof} In the following, note that $(-)\otimes_BA$ is left adjoint to $(-)^{\HH}$. \begin{lemma}[Lem.~3.4 of \cite{Sch}] If $A$ is a relatively injective right $H$-comodule, then the unit morphism $M\to(M\otimes_BA)^{\HH}$ is an isomorphism. \end{lemma}